Eigen-microstate Signatures of Criticality in Relativistic Heavy-Ion Collisions

-Although $\alpha_{\rm p}$ is not a thermal control parameter, we test finite-size scaling by plotting $w_1$ versus $L$ (double-log scale) around $\alpha_{\rm p}=70\%$, finding a straight-line dependence—evidence the scaling behavior of $w_1$ as an order parameter.
-Furthermore, the ratios $w_2/w_1$ and $w_3/w_1$ versus $\alpha_{\rm p}$ approach fixed-point–like values for $\alpha_{\rm p}>9\%$.
-These results are akin to those of the Ising model~\cite{ChenXS-01,ChenXS-02} and demonstrate that the EMA isolates critical patterns and extracts an effective order parameter.
+Meanwhile, to examine the finite-size scaling (FSS) of the corresponding eigenvalue $w_1$, we also plot $w_1$ versus $L$ (double-log scale) around $\alpha_{\rm p}=70\%$, finding a straight-line dependence.
+The ratios $w_2/w_1$ and $w_3/w_1$ versus $\alpha_{\rm p}$ approach fixed-point–like values for $\alpha_{\rm p}>9\%$.
+These results further confirm the FSS behavior of $w_1$.
+So $w_1$ indeed acts as an effective order parameter, similar to magnetization in the Ising model~\cite{ChenXS-01,ChenXS-02,WangLei-PRB}.

-The above demonstrations underscore key advantages of the EMA over conventional critical observables: (i) high sensitivity to criticality without background subtraction, (ii) no requirement of thermal equilibrium, enabling detection of non-equilibrium phase transitions, (iii) direct extraction of the order parameter—crucial for deconfinement in relativistic heavy-ion collisions, and (iv) stable analysis with only $\sim20{,}000$ microstates, far fewer than needed for higher-moment measurements of conserved charges, enabling rapid computation.
-These features establish eigen microstates as an efficient probe of critical pattern in complex dynamical systems.

-In summary, we introduce the EMA as a sensitive and efficient probe of criticality in relativistic heavy-ion collisions.
-Using UrQMD and CMC simulations, we demonstrate that it robustly isolates critical patterns, with the largest eigenvalue serving as an effective order parameter.
-The approach is directly applicable to RHIC Beam Energy Scan data and may reveal critical patterns even from the weak intermittency signals~\cite{STAR-WuJ,WuJ-PRC} already observed in BES-I, offering a powerful tool for BES-II and future heavy-ion experiments.